-Figure 13: Class structure of ARTMAP.NET CompoNet
+Figure 10: Class structure of ARTMAP.NET CompoNet

-Figure 13 shows CompoNet class diagram model of ARTMAP networks.
+Like other pattern classification methods, ARTMAP has two modes of operation; i) Learning new patternclass pairs and ii) Recalling best matching pattern stored in ARTMAP for given input pattern.
+Figure 10 shows CompoNet class diagram model of ARTMAP networks.
 Since ArtMAP network can be built on ART-1, as can be seen from Figure 11, CompoNet reuses ART.NET internally to implement ARTMAP networks.
-Figure 12 class diagram has three extra classes other than those already present in ART.NET, Rest of the elements are being reused inside CompoNet.
+Figure 10 class diagram has three extra classes other than those already present in ART.NET, Rest of the elements are being reused inside CompoNet.
 Although FuzzyARTMAP neural network is not presented here due to space limitation, it has similar structure but different dynamics for learning analog pattern-class pairs.
 Listing 4 shows example program snippet to embed a FuzzyARTMAP neural network into an online learning application.